GorlathStreams/gorlathstreams.github.io-itemlist/info.md

 chat a bit.
 So, if you're logged into Puppeeter and you're wondering why the bot isn't responding to you, you should check the `TT` tab on the website first.
 {%- endif -%}

+## Da Rulez

+This is a list of a few rules that Gorlath is playing with for this modpack.
+1: Only Anty pawns.
+2: Protect the Queen at all costs.
+3: Permadeath unless the game gives a Resurrector Serum by itself.
+4: Will add more here as edge cases become apparent.